Destination Snowflake setup guide #

 Store the private and public keys securely #

-After following the above steps, you should find the private and public key files saved in a local directory of your system.
+After following the preceding steps, the private and public key files are saved in a local directory of your system.
 Note down the path to those files.
 The private key is stored using the PKCS#8 (Public Key Cryptography Standards) format and is encrypted using the passphrase you specified in the first step.

-However, maintain caution in protecting the file from unauthorized access using the file permission mechanism provided by your operating system.
-It’s your responsibility to secure the file when it’s not being used.
+However, maintain caution in protecting the file from unauthorized access using the file permission mechanism your operating system provides.
+You must take responsibility to secure the file when not in use.

 Assign the public key to a Snowflake user #